An Explainer: What’s driving the cost of fertilizer?

 Update: Soaring Natural Gas Costs Slow European Nitrogen Fertilizer Production Again and Push Up Costs

 Nutrien continues to work hard to alleviate the shortfalls in fertilizer production caused by global supply chain disruptions and the Russian invasion of Ukraine earlier this year.
 However, Nitrogen fertilizer production is under pressure again as rising natural gas costs in the EU force several manufacturers to curtail or halt production.
-While these events have a knock on effect, Nutrien continues to operate at the highest levels of output compatible with safety at its facilities across North America, continues its previously announced capacity expansion through brownfield projects, and continues to develop a clean ammonia project at its Geismar, LA facility that would create 1.2 million metric tonnes of new production with 90% + CO2 capture subject to a final investment decision in early 2023.
+While these events have a knock on effect, Nutrien continues to operate at the highest levels of output compatible with safety at its facilities across North America, continues its previously announced capacity expansion through brownfield projects, and continues to develop a clean ammonia project at its Geismar, LA facility that would create 1.2 million metric tonnes of new production with 90% + CO2 capture subject to a final investment decision in 2023.

 Published: Jun 06, 2022